Alexander Lippisch: Early aircraft designs

 Lippisch also designed conventional gliders at this time, including the Wien of 1927 and its successor the Fafnir of 1930.
 In 1928, partaking in the Opel-RAK program by Fritz von Opel and Max Valier, Lippisch's tail-first Ente (Duck) was equipped with powder rockets by Friedrich Wilhelm Sander's company and became the first aircraft to fly under rocket power.
 From 1927, he resumed his tailless work, leading to a series of designs named Storch I – Storch IX (Stork I-IX), mostly gliders.
 These designs attracted little interest from the government and private industry.

 Delta wing designs

+Experience with the Storch series led Lippisch to develop what he called his Delta designs.
+Like the Storch series, these were mostly tailless aircraft.
+They included the earliest successful delta wing designs.
+In 1931 the Delta I glider became the first to fly.
+It was followed by the Delta II and III.

+The Delta IV design was powered, and built in two variants as the Fieseler F3 Wespe.
+Lippisch subsequently designated these the Delta IVa and b, with the c being built as the DFS 39.
+The development of this led directly to the Messerschmitt Me 163 Komet (see next section), which Lippisch has also referred to as the Delta IVd.

+The Delta V, built as the DFS 40 was a blended wing body design for comparison with the DFS 39.

-Experience with the Storch series led Lippisch to concentrate increasingly on delta-winged designs.
-The Delta I was the world's first tailless delta wing aircraft to fly (in 1931).
-This interest resulted in five aircraft, numbered Delta I – Delta V, which were built between 1931 and 1939.
-In 1933, RGG had been reorganised into the Deutsche Forschungsanstalt für Segelflug (German Institute for Sailplane Flight, DFS) and the Delta IV and Delta V were designated as the DFS 39 and DFS 40 respectively.
+In 1933, the RGG was reorganised into the Deutsche Forschungsanstalt für Segelflug (German Institute for Sailplane Flight, DFS) and the Delta IVd and Delta V were designated as the DFS 39 and DFS 40 respectively.
+Lippisch thus saw five designs built, numbered Delta I to V, between 1931 and 1939.

+Subsequently, while at Messerschmitt, he began work on a Delta VI design.
+It became attached to various Messerschmitt projects, and a prototype was under construction when it was destroyed in a bombing raid.